 This is about getting things done in an efficient way.
 As a result, it’s important to focus on time and the tendency to waste it.
 Not everyone may agree about the saying “Time is gold” but in warehouse management operations, time is the best asset and tool of the managers and crew.
 For instance, an inefficient warehouse tends to waste a lot of time because the floor plan encourages unnecessary travels (e.g. fast-moving goods are placed at the farthest from the loading and unloading docks).
 Because of the unnecessary amount of time spent, this adds to fuel or energy costs in operating the forklifts.
 Fewer things get done and the drivers may experience fatigue because of the setup.

-A proper warehouse layout and floorplan will beat sophisticated mathematical planning anytime of the day.
-It doesn’t matter if there’s a strict time limit and operation on forklifts and how the goods are loaded and carried if there’s something wrong with the floor plan in the first place.
+A proper warehouse layout and floorplan will beat sophisticated mathematical planning any time of the day.
+It doesn’t matter if there are strict time limits and operation on forklifts and how the goods are loaded and carried if there’s something wrong with the floor plan in the first place.

 It’s easy to implement the dream layout if you’re starting from scratch.
 But what if you already have an established warehouse?
 Is it still worth it to rearrange the shelves and racks?
 The short answer is yes.
-Improving the work space always yields a high return on investment.
+Improving workspace always yields a high return on investment.
 After all, managers and staff will be using the space every day.

 Earlier we mentioned about placing the fast-moving goods near the loading or unloading docks to reduce travel distances and times.
 This is also about saving time and minimising unnecessary travels and movements.